dotnetcore/aspnetcore-doc-cn/aspnet/fundamentals/dependency-injection.rst

 .. note:: Martin Fowler has written an extensive article on `Inversion of Control Containers and the Dependency Injection Pattern <http://www.martinfowler.com/articles/injection.html>`_.
 Microsoft Patterns and Practices also has a great description of `Dependency Injection <https://msdn.microsoft.com/en-us/library/dn178469(v=pandp.30).aspx>`__.

 .. note:: Martin Fowler 写过一篇全面的文章发表在 `Inversion of Control Containers and the Dependency Injection Pattern <http://www.martinfowler.com/articles/injection.html>`_.
-Microsoft Patterns and Practices 也有丰富的描述关于 `Dependency Injection <https://msdn.microsoft.com/en-us/library/dn178469(v=pandp.30).aspx>`__.
+Microsoft 模式与实践小组（Microsoft Patterns and Practices）也有丰富的描述关于 `Dependency Injection <https://msdn.microsoft.com/en-us/library/dn178469(v=pandp.30).aspx>`__.

 .. note:: This article covers Dependency Injection as it applies to all ASP.NET applications.
 Dependency Injection within MVC controllers is covered in :doc:`/mvc/controllers/dependency-injection`.